jonathanbossenger/enterprise-block-editor/Module 3: Building Custom Blocks/03 Anatomy of a Gutenberg Block.md

 ### register_block_type_from_metadata and the blocks-manifest.php file

 In WordPress 6.7 the `register_block_type_from_metadata` was added, to improve the performance of block type registration, which uses a new `blocks-manifest.php` file.
-This file is generated during the build process and contains all the metadata from the `block.json` files for all blocks in the plugin, in a PHP array.
+The `blocks-manifest.php` file is generated during the build process and contains all the metadata from the `block.json` files for all blocks in the plugin, combined in a single PHP array.

 ```php
 <?php